fabianbrash/Tanzu/Jenkins-custom.md

 ````

-## Runnig Jenkins as a docker container has to be setup in a special way so it can run docker commands inside of itself DinD
+## Running Jenkins as a docker container has to be setup in a special way so it can run docker commands inside of itself DinD

 ````
 docker network create jenkins